Spencer-Sch/Calculator_2.0/README.md

 #### Update #2

 - Added my custom box shadow to the MUI Theme object 'shadows' array in order to make the JSS in my 'EquationOutput', 'EquationResultOutput', and 'HistoryCardArea' components easier to read.

+#### Update #3

+- In 'EquationOutput' and 'EquationResultOutput' I Changed const name from 'RENDER_THIS' to 'content' to improve readability.